arselzer/node-bluetooth-utils/README.md

-A Bluetooth logger/sniffer/configuration viewer
+A Bluetooth logger/sniffer/configuration tool
 ========

 *Warning:*
 This is not a high-performance Bluetooth library.
 It does not have direct C/C++ bindings to the Linux bluetooth stack.

-The main focus is to just parse Bluetooth device information in a JavaScript-friendly way.
+The main focus is simply parsing Bluetooth device information in a JavaScript-friendly way and logging packets.

-It is part of a little project, which will attempt to demonstrate security considerations to using Bluetooth.
+It is part of a little project, which will attempt to visualize data involving Bluetooth usage.

-A easy-to-use command line utility is included.
+A useful command line utility is included.

 ## Usage